 The NCAT Liaison Group and Divisional Consultative Forums provide the opportunity for the direct provision of feedback to the Tribunal.
-The participation by Members and staff at conferences and meetings also allows the Tribunal to receive criticisms, compliments and comments on its performance.
+The participation of Members and staff at conferences and meetings also allows the Tribunal to receive comments and other feedback (both positive and negative) on its performance.